-- Section 1.
-Effective July 1, 2016, employees will continue to be paid in accordance with the April 1, 2015 Wildlife Conservation Officers Pay Schedule in Appendix A. - Section 2.
-Promotion, transfer, and demotion actions between classes represented in this unit shall result in the officer moving to the same pay step in the applicable pay range of the new classification. - Section 3. a.
-An employee covered by this Agreement who has been employed continuously by the Commonwealth since January 31, 2016 will be eligible to receive a one step service or longevity increment effective on the first day of the first full pay period in January 2017. - b.
-Notwithstanding the above language, officers (a) shall not be placed at a longevity level higher than their length of service in the bargaining unit and (b) shall not move on the longevity or step increment schedule except as stated above. - Section 4.
-During the term of this Agreement, officers who are at or above the maximum step of their pay range at the time they become eligible for a one step service increment or longevity level as outlined in Subsections above, shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar. - Section 5.
+- b.
+An employee covered by this Agreement who has been employed continuously by the Commonwealth since January 31, 2018 will be eligible to receive a one step service or longevity increment effective on the first day of the first full pay period in January 2019. - c.
+An employee covered by this Agreement who has been employed continuously by the Commonwealth since January 31, 2019 will be eligible to receive a one step service or longevity increment effective on the first day of the first full pay period in January 2020. - d.
+Notwithstanding the above language, officers (a) shall not be placed at a longevity level higher than their length of service in the bargaining unit and (b) shall not move on the longevity or step increment schedule except as stated above. - Section 8.
+During the term of this Agreement, officers who are at or above the maximum step of their pay range at the time they become eligible for a one step service increment or longevity level as outlined in Subsections above, shall receive the annual amount of a two and one-quarter percent (2.25%) increase in the form of a one-time cash payment rounded to the nearest dollar. - Section 9.
 The cash payments provided for in this Article shall not be added to the officer's base salary.
-The cash payments will be subject to dues and fair share fee deductions where applicable. - Section 6.
-An officer in an inactive pay status shall, upon return to active pay status, be entitled to a one step service increments or longevity levels outlined in Section 3, or the cash payment outlined in Section 4, where applicable. - Section 7.
+The cash payments will be subject to dues and fair share fee deductions where applicable. - Section 10.
+An officer in an inactive pay status shall, upon return to active pay status, be entitled to a one step service increments or longevity levels outlined in Section 3, or the cash payment outlined in Section 4, where applicable. - Section 11.
 The salaries of officers shall be paid biweekly.
-In the event the payday occurs on a holiday, the preceding day shall be the payday. - Section 8.
-If an Act 111 Interest Arbitration Panel orders a pay range revision for a classification covered by this Agreement, the policies and procedures related to such revisions contained in the Commonwealth's Personnel Rules shall apply.

-Section 9.
-All employees will be required to sign up for direct deposit of paychecks and travel expense reimbursements.
+In the event the payday occurs on a holiday, the preceding day shall be the payday. - Section 12.
+If an Act 111 Interest Arbitration Panel orders a pay range revision for a classification covered by this Agreement, the policies and procedures related to such revisions contained in the Commonwealth's Personnel Rules shall apply. - Section 13.
+All employees will be required to sign up for direct deposit of paychecks and travel expense reimbursements. - Section 14.

-Section 10.
 Each employee in the bargaining unit who is assigned to conduct formalized training sessions on the topics listed below for other bargaining unit employees shall receive an annual payment of \$200 per year per category above his/her regular rate of pay in effect at the time the assignment for conducting a training session is performed.
 The stipend is intended to be paid in the employee's normal pay check and shall be paid within 60 days after the training session is conducted.
-The training sessions to which this provision applies are limited to the following categories based on the unique nature of these training sessions and their specific correlation to game law enforcement and the duties of the members of the bargaining unit: Firearms training; defensive tactics training; legal update training and CPR training.
+The training sessions to which this provision applies are limited to the following categories based on the unique nature of these training sessions and their specific correlation to game law enforcement and the duties of the members of the bargaining unit: Firearms training;

+defensive tactics training; legal update training and CPR training.